-Subsequent to the period ending March 31, 2004, the Company released resource estimates which were complete by Mr. Gary Giroux, a Qualified Person under NI 43-101 guidelines.
+In July 2005, the Company released resource estimates which were completed by Mr. Gary Giroux, a Qualified Person under NI 43-101 guidelines.
 The resource estimates are based on exploration work completed at the Rainbow and the DM/Audra area.
 The resource calculations are as follows:

-RAINBOW RESOURCE MODEL Indicated Resource
+RAINBOW RESOURCE MODEL

+Indicated Resource